kamu-data/kamu-engine-datafusion/README.md

 ## Features
-This engine is experimental and has limited functionality due to being batch-oriented, but is extremely fast and low-footprint.
+This engine is experimental and has limited functionality due to being **batch-oriented**, but is extremely fast and low-footprint.
 There are [ongoing attempts](https://github.com/apache/arrow-datafusion/issues/4285) to add stream processing functionality.

 We recommend using this engine only for **basic filter/map operations** that do not require temporal processing.
-If you nead temporal JOINs, aggregations, windowing, and watermark semantics - take a look at [Apache Flink ODF Engine](https://github.com/kamu-data/kamu-engine-flink).
+If you need temporal JOINs, aggregations, windowing, and watermark semantics - take a look at [Apache Flink ODF Engine](https://github.com/kamu-data/kamu-engine-flink).

+Also note that this engine does not automatically handle **retractions and corrections**.
+If you perform map/filter operations on the stream that can contain retractions and corrections - make sure to manually propagate the `op` column.
+If output does not contain an `op` column - all emitted records will be considered as appends.

 More information and engine comparisons are [available here](https://docs.kamu.dev/cli/supported-engines/).

-## Known Issues
-- None

 ## Developing